Top 3 Reasons to Get Electrician Training in Connecticut

 2. The Potential for Excellent Pay

 Connecticut's electricians tend to earn wages that are higher than the national average for this trade.
-And they aren't the only ones.
-In fact, depending on your electrical training, you might be able to pursue other related, high-paying opportunities as well.
-Check out these stats from 2015:**
+And depending on your electrical training, you might be able to pursue other related, high-paying opportunities as well.
+Check out these stats from 2016:**

-- Electric motor and power tool repairers in CT made an average wage of $27.29 per hour, which was over 29 percent above the national average.
+- Electric motor and power tool repairers in CT made an average wage of $26.18 per hour, which was almost 18 percent above the national average.

 Of course, some electrical pros make much more than what's listed above.
 And by becoming an independent electrical contractor someday, you might even have the chance to earn a six-figure annual income.

 With over 3,400 apprenticeship sponsors (consisting of employers and labor/management partnerships), Connecticut is an active region for trades training.
 And roughly eight out of 10 apprentice openings within the state are found in the manufacturing and construction sectors.* That means aspiring electricians can find the opportunities they need to become fully qualified, especially if they get some pre-apprenticeship training before approaching potential sponsors.

 Simply put, a foundational program in electrical systems can be an important first step on your way to becoming a journeyperson.
 Just consider what you can learn about—often in only a year or less: